rocketnia/effection/README.md

 # Effection

-Effection is a library for Racket that will provide tools for programming in a more pure style than is typical for Racket.
-Effection is also planned to offer a more extensible system of side effects than Racket's usual side effect model.
+Effection is a library for managing side effects in Racket.
+It supports a certain programming style that's almost pure, but which also has the ability to introduce handlers for custom side effects.

+The notion of purity Effection uses is chosen deliberately, and it's meant to facilitate commutative extensibility mechanisms by way of quasi-deterministic concurrency.

+The notions of *side effect* in Effection are also chosen according to elaborate reasoning, although at this point they're very experimental.
+The most remarkable feature of Effection's side effects is that the dynamically scoped regions they're observable in can have dynamically scoped holes inside, which for instance can take undesired side effects out of scope for controlled periods of time.

 This is all a work in progress.
+The only pieces of Effection that are fully implemented at this point are some pure utilities that will come in handy for commutatively merging values.

 ## Purity